dtinth/slack-add-bot/README.md

 - GitHub Repo — Invite a GitHub user to collaborate on a GitHub repository
 - GitHub Team — Add a GitHub user to a GitHub team, inviting them to the organization if they are not part of it yet
+- Notion Page — Add a Notion user by email to a Notion page

 ## Concepts